 This is a high performance supercar masquerading as a family SUV and as pleasurable as an Aston Martin to drive.
 As Vinnie Jones might put it, Alfa's are emotional, they bring more excitement to driving than any other brand.
 Italians are obsessed with cars, young and old alike and can identify an obscure classic car from miles away.
 This passion is reflected in Alfa Romeo's approach.
 “La Meccanica delle Emozioni”, indeed.

-I enjoyed this car more than any other SUV I’d ever driven, mainly because it never felt like an SUV, it did not roll like one, but cornered strongly and firmly.
+I enjoyed this car more than any other SUV I’d ever driven, mainly because it never felt like one, it did not roll, but cornered strongly and firmly.
 It certainly did not accelerate like one, leaping forward with almost obscene alacrity at the slightest encouragement.
 Most of all it never felt oversized on the outside, whilst being large and spacious on the inside.
 I guess it’s the Italian response to Doctor Who’s Tardis.
 Read the next line in an Italian accent: “Yes, but we make it really, really fast and look magnificent, yes, not like a postbox!”

-Check out the limited edition NRing version of both the Giulia and the Stelvio (only 108 will be made) too.
+Check out the limited edition NRing version of both the Giulia and the Stelvio (only 108 will be made).

 Starting from £69,510, this model had £15,740 of extra options bringing it to £85,240.